CenterForSpatialResearch/hnyc_cd_ocr/README.md

 * Correcting the orientation (rotating): Depending on the side the page appears in the book (right/left side page), the orientation had to be corrected.
 This might primarily be because of the cameras that were set up in place for either side of the CD book while capturing the pages.
 The orientation was same for all pages on a particular side of each book. (usually either 90 or 270).
 Command used: image.transpose(Image.ROTATE_90).
 * Binary thresholding of the image: After having tried both global thresholding and ![local thresholding](https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_niblack_sauvola.html#:~:text=Niblack%20and%20Sauvola%20thresholds%20are,for%20text%20recognition%201%2C%202.&text=Here%2C%20we%20binarize%20an%20image,a%20common%20global%20thresholding%20technique.) (particularly the Sauvola Thresholding), local thresholding seemed to give better results.
 It is said to work better for historical documents because of issues such as ink leakage, erosion, etc.

-## Workflow of the Scripts

-* The '.ipynb. file of the corresponding borough and year is present in this repository.
-This files performs the OCR process of the city directory and outputs the result in 'tess_output' folder's year-named folder.

 ## Links